Laws of Buying a Used Car From a Dealer

 Buyers Guide

-- Information on where to get a vehicle history report
+- Information on how to get a vehicle history report and to visit ftc.gov/usedcars for additional information regarding safety recalls and other vehicle topics

 As is — no dealer warranty